 Let us do a quick summary of the situation so far.
-To investigate the current possibilities unveiling a catcher we will look over the parameters with the two attack types presented in Section 2.4.1 in mind.
-For both attack types presented it is possible to find a parameter configuration that does not raise suspicion, if the operator chooses a compatible ARFCN, etc. for the mimicked provider.
+To investigate the current possibilities unveiling a catcher, we will look over the parameters with the two attack types presented in Section 2.4.1 in mind.
+For both attack types presentedm it is possible to find a parameter configuration that does not raise suspicion, if the operator chooses a compatible ARFCN, etc. for the mimicked provider.
 Therefore the Configuration Rules and most of the Context Rules will yield an Ok result.

 The Neighbouring Cell List is a bit different.
-Since the catcher wants to keep lured subscribers it will normally have an empty list or a list pointing only to BTSs that have a lower reception level.
+Since the catcher wants to keep lured subscribers, it will normally have an empty list or a list pointing only to BTSs imaginary neighbours.
 Both of these cases can be detected.
-However the operator may also choose to set a list consistent with the neighbouring cells.
-This would lower the chances of success for the catcher but also make it blend better in its environment and thus harder to detect.
+However the operator may also choose to set a list consistent with the neighbouring cells, e.g. a catcher replacing a cell and copying the neighbourhood list.

-For the CID there are basically two possibilities depending on which attack is used.
+Another parameter has to be introduced to yield information in the cases the rules mentioned before fail, the CID.
+For the CID, there are basically two possibilities depending on which attack type is used.
 The first possibility is that the IMSI catcher opens up a new cell and the second one is that it replaces a formerly existent cell.
 In the first case parameters can be chosen in a consistent way although a new CID has to be chosen, as the CID needs to be unique.
 In the second case all parameters can be copied from the original cell.
 Both possibilities can be resolved by adding outside knowledge to the ICDS thus circumventing the problem of other parameters being forged.
 This is done by rules called Database Rules.

-Table 3.5 rules that each handles one of these cases.
+Table 3.5 shows the rules that each handles one of these cases.
 The first case is the easier of both.
 We know that the catcher cell has a new CID that has not been there before.
-Therefore the Cell ID Database Rule has two different means to exploit this fact:
+Therefore, the Cell ID Database Rule has two different means to exploit this fact: